Reflections on The Shack

 I’ve had no desire to step into controversy in a public discussion of The Shack.
 However, after years of silence, time has demonstrated that many people are indeed basing their theology on The Shack.
-The author has since published a devotional drawn from The Shack and is releasing a theological book titled Lies We Believe About God.
+The author has since published a devotional drawn from The Shack and has written a theological book titled Lies We Believe About God (see Tim Challies's review).
 He also wrote the foreword to C. Baxter Kruger’s book The Shack Revisited: There Is More Going on Here Than You Ever Dared to Dream, which in Young’s words, is meant to help readers “understand better the perspectives and theology that frame The Shack.”
-Additionally, a major motion picture based on the book is slated for release in March 2017.
+Additionally, a major motion picture based on the book was released in March 2017.

 For a variety of reasons, including my hope for further interaction with the author and my desire to not be part of another controversy (I’ve been in my share), I originally decided not to publish this or post it online.
 When people asked me about it, I told them they could request this unpublished paper.

 It now seems appropriate to finally post an updated version of what I wrote years ago, since I still receive so many questions about the book, and now still more because of the movie.